-The Public History collection contains about 40,000 items, nearly all of which are linked to Bristol and the surrounding area.
+The Social History collection contains about 40,000 items, nearly all of which are linked to Bristol and the surrounding area.
 The collection comprises objects relating to community and domestic life, personal effects, working life and clothing.
 Items from the collection can be seen on display at MShed and Blaise Castle House Museum.

 The domestic collection represents a unique resource for the study of home life.
 It includes one of the UK's largest collections of cooking utensils, a strong collection of children's toys including dolls and dolls houses, and a collection of musical instruments which includes 18 pianos with links to Bristol.